ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ### 2.8.3	External Applications

-**[R32]**	Application/s providing commercial transaction functionality such as billing to (commercial) counterparties, and re, therefore, external with respect to the BPI, MUST be independent of any BPI.
+**[R32]**	Application/s providing (commercial) transaction functionality such as billing to (commercial) counterparties, and are, therefore, external with respect to the BPI, MUST be independent of any BPI.

 Note, this requirement is motivated by reducing the dependency of counterparty internal systems on the BPI and vice versa.